gvwilson/sensibleadventures/cloudherd/reboot.md

-18. [fight / day 6] The forest brews a storm so that its lightnings, trolls, and other creatures can attack Stale; Kulbinder goes after Shudarga, revealing just how much he loved Dorbu, but Bhonzon intervenes; Bhonzon and Kulbinder go over the side (Kulbinder survives, wounded), but Shudarga escapes on Tasteless.
+18. [fight / day 6] The forest brews a storm so that its lightnings, trolls, and other creatures can attack Stale; Kulbinder goes after Shudarga, revealing just how much he loved Dorbu, but Bonzon intervenes; Bonzon and Kulbinder go over the side (Kulbinder survives, wounded), but Shudarga escapes on Tasteless.

 19. [character development / later] See Grappa Gas caring for the